War crimes in the Kosovo War: Persecution and ethnic cleansing

-During the armed conflict in 1998, the Yugoslav Army and Serbian police used excessive and random force, which resulted in property damage, the displacement of the population and the death of civilians.
-Belgrade unleashed the alleged Operation Horseshoe in the summer of 1998, in which hundreds of thousands of Albanians were driven from their homes.
+During the armed conflict in 1998, the Yugoslav army and Serbian police used excessive and random force, which resulted in property damage, the displacement of the population and the death of civilians.
+In the summer of 1998, hundreds of thousands of Albanians were driven from their homes.

 The withdrawal of the Organization for Security and Co-operation in Europe monitors on 20 March 1999, together with the start of NATO's bombing campaign, encouraged Milošević to implement a "campaign of expulsions".
-With the beginning of the NATO bombing of Yugoslavia, Operation Horseshoe was implemented, though the Yugoslav government maintained that the refugee crisis was caused by the bombings.
-The Yugoslav Army, Serbian police and Serb paramilitary forces in the spring of 1999, in an organized manner, initiated a broad campaign of violence against Albanian civilians in order to expel them from Kosovo and thus maintain the political control of Belgrade over the province.
+The Yugoslav government maintained that the refugee crisis was caused by the bombings.
+It was alleged that the expulsions were part of an operation codenamed Horseshoe.
+However, the existence and implementation of this specific plan has not been proven.
+Nevertheless, Yugoslav army, Serbian police and Serb paramilitary forces in the spring of 1999, in an organized manner, initiated a broad campaign of violence against Albanian civilians in order to expel them from Kosovo and thus maintain the political control of Belgrade over the province.